 2. Timing of the Sale

-Second to structure is timing.
-It’s the work of planning that will ensure you make the right decisions when selling a property.
-The catch is when is and isn’t the best time to sell a property to reduce your capital gains tax exposure.
-Such as in times of a property slump, or vice versa, the market may be running hot, such as the current climate, and selling at this time may not be best given your ownership structure and other income.
+Coming in second to the structure of your property is the timing around selling it.
+Careful and considerate planning will ensure you make the right decisions when selling a property.
+The catch is knowing when is and when isn’t the best time to sell a property in order to reduce your capital gains tax exposure.
+There are periods such as in times of a property slump, or vice versa, when the market may be running hot, where selling may not be best strategy available to you given your ownership structure and other income.

 If you are aware that in 1-3 years’ time the taxable income of the owners of the property will be low or zero due to: